I’m a Colorado local with insights into the absolute best things to do in Colorado!

 Disclosure: Travel Lemming is an independent reader-supported blog.
-You can support my work by purchasing through the affiliate links on this page, which may earn a commission for this site.
+You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
+See our Advertising Policy for further explanation.
 Thank you!

-33 Best Things to Do in Colorado
+34 Best Things to Do in Colorado

-Take a Hike in Rocky Mountain National Park
+Rocky Mountain National Park

-If you want an easier activity, or if the altitude is getting to you, you’ll find short, flat trails like the Coyote Valley Trail on the east side of the park.
-It’s paved and great for kids.
+If you want an easier activity or if the altitude is getting to you, you’ll find short, flat trails like the Coyote Valley Trail on the east side of the park.
+It’s paved and a great thing to do with kids.
 Sprague Lake Trail is another easy walk.

-Be sure to drive Trail Ridge Road which soars to above 12,000 feet.
+From Estes Park, be sure to drive Trail Ridge Road which soars to above 12,000 feet.
 You’ll get spectacular views and you may spot elk, marmots, and other Colorado wildlife!

 👉 Local Tip: Rocky Mountain National Park is currently on a timed entry system that requires reservations.
 Be sure to plan ahead if this is one of your things to do in Colorado!

-See a Show at Red Rocks Amphitheatre
+Red Rocks Amphitheatre

 Many people think of skiing when they think of things to do in Colorado, and Vail offers plenty of world-class slopes to do that!
-Vail Resort has everything a skier or snowboarder could want, including awesome runs, lifts, and gondolas, and great spots to eat and shop nearby.
+Vail Resort has everything a skier or snowboarder could want, including awesome runs, lifts, gondolas, and great spots to eat and shop nearby.

-Vail isn’t only fun in the winter, though!
-In summer, you can mountain bike or hike those same slopes, or visit the Betty Ford Alpine Garden to relax and enjoy the mountain flowers.
+This quaint mountain town isn’t only a winter destination, though!
+If you’re looking for fun things to do in Colorado in the summer, Vail is a great place to be.
+You can mountain bike or hike those same slopes, or visit the Betty Ford Alpine Garden to relax and enjoy the mountain flowers.

-Raft the Arkansas River
+Arkansas River Rafting

 Along with skiing, many people think of rafting when they head to Colorado!
-This half-day tour takes you on the rapids of the Arkansas River, starting at its source and heading to the bottom of the Royal Gorge for breathtaking views of the canyon from the bottom instead of the top.
+This half-day rafting tour takes you on the rapids of the Arkansas River, starting at its source and heading to the bottom of the Royal Gorge for breathtaking views of the canyon from the bottom instead of the top.

 Garden of the Gods

-Garden of the Gods is a free park in Colorado Springs that has easy walking trails taking you past red rock formations around the park.
+Garden of the Gods is a free park in Colorado Springs that has easy walking paths taking you past red rock formations around the park.
 See if you can find the Sleeping Giant or the Kissing Camels (and if you can figure out why they’re named that!).

-Of all the things to do in Colorado, sightseeing around Aspen will leave you with scenery and memories you’ll keep for the rest of your life!
-While in Aspen, be sure to visit the Maroon Bells Scenic Area just a short drive to see great views of these peaks.
+While exploring one of Colorado’s best mountain towns, be sure to take a short drive to the Maroon Bells Scenic Area to see great views of these peaks.
 There are a variety of hiking trails there for all levels so you can tailor your activity to suit your group.

-The Durango & Silverton Narrow Gauge train is an only-in-Colorado experience!
-The train has been in continuous operation since 1882.
-It will take you on a 3 ½ hour trip to the mining town of Silverton where you can eat, shop, and explore for a few hours before the trip back.
+The Durango & Silverton Narrow Gauge Railroad is one of the best train tours in Colorado!
+It’s been in continuous operation since 1882.
+It will take you on a 3 ½ hour trip to the mining town of Silverton where you can eat, shop, and explore the many fun things to do in Silverton for a few hours before the trip back.